 - The springing power of attorney.
 Not all states have the same types of power of attorney and the springing power of attorney is accepted in East Greenwich, RI.
 This is similar to the durable power of attorney but it takes effect at a designated time.
 So, if the person authorizing the power of attorney says that they want this to vest if they have been in a terrible car accident and they can no longer speak for themselves, then the springing power of attorney will only be active when all necessary circumstances occur.

+Our team is available to answer questions and guide you through the process of establishing estate planning documents and who to appoint as your power of attorney.
 Do you want to learn more about powers of attorney?
 Contact McCarthy Law, LLC to speak with our East Greenwich, RI office now.